-An employee who takes time off claiming to be sick when they are not ill, will be guilty of misconduct, and subject to discipline and even dismissal.
+An employee who takes time off claiming to be sick, when they are not ill, will be guilty of misconduct, and subject to disciplinary action, and even dismissal.

 If an employee is unable to work due to illness, that is not an issue of conduct and a decision to terminate the contract just because someone is off sick too often is unlikely to be fair.

 However, protracted illness can lead to the termination of a contract where it becomes impossible for the employee to do the job that he or she is contracted to do.

 Dismissal will only be fair where the employer has followed a fair procedure (usually involving medical reports) and made proper enquiries to ascertain whether the employee has the capacity to work.

 Only after reaching a fair conclusion that the employee does not have the capacity to work in the foreseeable future will a decision to dismiss on the grounds of incapacity be fair.